9 Best Day Trips from Disney World

 Daytona Beach

-Daytona is known for its NASCAR racing and spring break crowds, but the beach alone is a great place to relax on your day away from Disney World.
-Just be sure to avoid the times when crowds are expected.
+Daytona is famous for its NASCAR racing and spring break crowds, but its beach is a wonderful spot to unwind during a day away from Disney World.
+Just be sure to avoid peak times when crowds are expected.

-The beach’s boardwalk is a great place for families.
-There are games, carnival rides, and numerous dining spots along the beachfront.
+The beach’s boardwalk is perfect for families.
+It features games, carnival rides, and a variety of dining options along the beachfront.

 Address: Daytona Beach, FL 32118